djeedai/bevy_tweening/README.md

 - `start + (end - start) * scalar`
 - `start * (1.0 - scalar) + end * scalar`

 The two formulations are mathematically equivalent, but one may be more suited than the other depending on the type interpolated and the operations available, and the potential floating-point precision errors.
+Some types like `Vec3` also provide a `lerp()` function which can be used directly.

 ## Custom component support